Quantum Communication Complexity of Classical Auctions: Preliminaries I: Quantum

 \subsection{(Non-Strategic) Quantum Communicatiom Protocols}

+We give an overview of multi-party quantum communication protocols.
+For readers who are familiar with quantum communication, this model is equivalent to the ones used in the literature (e.g.~\cite{Yao93}).
+A formal description of two-party strategic communication model is given in Section~\ref{sec:model}.
 A multi-party quantum communication protocol is defined over a system of qubits, that are initially partitioned between the parties.
 The protocol proceeds in rounds; in each round, one party can locally manipulate or measure her qubits, and then send a subset of them to other parties.
 The {\em communication complexity} of a protocol is the total number of qubits sent by parties across all rounds.
 We now provide more detail on each of those components.

 \paragraph{Quantum systems} Let $m$ be an upper bound on the number of qubits in the system.\footnote{We assume for simplicity of notation that there is a finite upper bound on the total number of qubits.
 Our results can be generalized e.g.~to a setting where each party can add qubits in each round of the protocol, and a setting where local operators are defined by general quantum channels.} The state $\rho^{(r)}$ of the system at the beginning of round $r$ can be mathematically represented as a {\em density matrix} \footnote{A matrix is a {\em density matrix} if it is a positive semidefinite, trace $1$ Hermitian matrix. {\em Hermitian} means that $A^{\dagger} = A$, where $A^{\dagger}$ is the conjugate transpose of $A$.} $\rho^{(r)} \in (\mathbb{C}^{2 \times 2})^{\otimes m}$.
 Note that $(\mathbb{C}^{2 \times 2})^{\otimes m} = \mathbb{C}^{2^m \times 2^m}$, i.e.~it is just a $2^m$-by-$2^m$ complex matrix; however, the former tensor product notation will be useful when we consider the qubits held by each party.